Manbij offensive (2016): Battle in Manbij's outskirts

 On the morning of 28 June, ISIL fighters launched a counterattack from Jarablus, attempting to break through SDF defenses at the northern front.
 After three hours of fighting at Qirat village, the attack was repelled.
 Later on, SDF fighters broke into the Transportation Department in Manbij, which was cleared of ISIL combatants by midnight.
 The SDF also took control of some parts of the city's Hazawna district.

 The next day, especially heavy clashes were reported in the northern and southern parts of Manbij, with SDF fighters attempting to take control of the Al-Matahin crossroad.
-If they capture the crossroad, the SDF would be able to advance into the city center.
+If they captured the crossroad, the SDF would be able to advance into the city center.
 Meanwhile, progress by the SDF in eastern and western Manbij was slowed by ISIL mines.

 The US-backed rebels have seized piles of propaganda leaflets, maps and cellphones as they push to recapture the Syrian city of Manbij.
 A batch of more than 10,000 documents also contains textbooks, laptops, and digital storage devices.
 "Exploitation of this information is ongoing to better understand [Islamic State] networks and techniques, including the systems [used] to manage the flow of foreign fighters into Syria and Iraq", the US-led anti-ISIL campaign's spokesman, Colonel Chris Garver, said Wednesday.

 By 30 June, the SDF had "gained a critical foothold" in southern Manbij, even though their progress was hindered by many landmines.
 ISIL fighters had also dug tunnels in the city, enabling them to launch surprise attacks on the SDF and thus further slowing down the latter's progress.
 Nevertheless, the SDF managed to capture the Al-Asadiyê neighborhood, where Abu Layla's old home was located, and to further advance toward the city center despite heavy ISIL resistance.